Dual Diagnosis Support

 - Symptoms of mental illness can be easily confused with symptoms of addiction

-It is important that both the mental illness and substance abuse be addressed simultaneously.
+Addressing both mental illness and substance misuse together is of utmost importance.
 Dual disorders affect one another and impact the success of treatment.
 See more information on integrated dual diagnosis treatment below. (anchor link)

 Statistics on Dual Diagnosis

-- Around one third of all those who abuse alcohol and more than one half of all those who abuse drugs report experiencing a mental illness.
+- Around one-third of all those who abuse alcohol and more than one half of all those who use drugs report experiences of mental illness.

-- Men are more likely to develop a co-occurring disorder than women.
+- Men are more likely to develop co-occurring disorders than women.

 - Individuals of lower socioeconomic status, military veterans, and people with physical illnesses are at higher risk.
 (NAMI)